Reader Questions – What are you saving for?

 - Re-start at #1 since life, and therefore your plans, will change as will the financial environment around you.

-I hope this last answer provided some insight into how I/we try and think and behave when it comes to our financial life.
+I hope this last answer of mine provided some insight into how I think and behave when it comes to our financial life.
 I hope you found some words of wisdom in this post or maybe some alternate perspectives for consideration.

 Thanks for reading.